danmc89/SmallProjects/README.md

 PropertiesFileLoader.java edit oops (forgot to add "2" limit as = can be part of url) String [] ss = s.split(delimter,2);
 && in RokuLauncherWindow.buildInnerPanels ?-> scrPane.getVerticalScrollBar().setUnitIncrement(15);

+Edit Extendable.properties to create additional folders for adding content like "Youtube Free with ads" videos